lostatc/skiddie-games/skiddie/descriptions/tree_builder.md

 To fill in a value, type it in.
 To move the cursor between different positions in the tree, use the `Tab` or arrow keys.
 Once each value in the tree is filled, move the cursor to the "Done" button and press `Enter`.
+If the tree is incorrect, pressing the "Done" button will do nothing.